kdecarlo/CG1D_rootprocessing/Root_Processing/Documentation/wc_tutorial.rst

 **I. OVERVIEW**

-The 'RP_wc' analysis creates a water content map from the specified image using equations outlined in [Kang et al., 2013]_.
+The 'RP_wc' analysis creates a water content map from the specified image using equations outlined in Kang et al., [2013]_.

 ..
-[Kang et al., 2013] Kang, M et al., "Water calibration measurements for neutron radiography: Application to water content quantification in porous media."
+[2013] Kang, M et al., "Water calibration measurements for neutron radiography: Application to water content quantification in porous media."
 Nuclear Instruments and Methods in Physics Research Section A: Accelerators, Spectrometers, Detectors and Associated Equipment 708 (2013):24-31.

 Full citation: